Nana-447/react--fully-from-scratch/readmes/INFO.md

 ## WEBPACK
 - Module blunder to take all the JavaScript, put everything together and make it ready to build the code;

+## SET STATE
+- Always use "this.setState" to change a state value;
+- Never use "this.state.variable = "test";
+- The "setState" triggers and renders a new component automatically;